BerinyuyAnabi/SmartHire/README.md

   Extracts and analyzes key candidate information using NLP techniques.

 **Intelligent Candidate Ranking**
-  Ranks candidates based on how closely their profiles match the job requirements using ML scoring models.
+  Ranks candidates based on how closely their profiles match the job requirements using ML  models.

 **Bias Mitigation**
   Promotes fairer hiring by minimizing demographic bias during screening.